harrispopgen/elife_CAN1_paper/README.md

 `script/plot_fig1_and_suppl.R`
 `script/plot_fig1_PCA_Scer_AC4.R`

-# fig 3: fluctuation assay: fluc/
+## fig 3: fluctuation assay: fluc/
 `plot_mut_rate_fig3.R`

-# fig 4: mutation spectra from de novo mutations: CAN1_mut_sequencing/
+## fig 4: mutation spectra from de novo mutations: CAN1_mut_sequencing/

 check the readme file in that directory. first call mutations from raw illumina sequencing reads, identify MNMs, and get the final set of single nucleotide mutations

 - script to plot fig 4
 `CAN1_mut_sequencing/script/fig4_from_10_21_final.R`

-# fig 5:
+## fig 5: C to A ratio enrichment

 check the directory: `dipCBS1782/` refer to the README file in that directory.

-# fig 6: mutation rate estimates from strains transformed with different OGG1 plasmids
+## fig 6: mutation rate estimates from strains transformed with different OGG1 plasmids

 `OGG1/plot_mut_rate.R`